Flotomate/product_docs/source/package-deployment/intro-package-deployment.rst

 -  Having the latest Packages for all IT Assets (workstations and servers) prevents unplanned breakdowns due to a Software bug.

--  Using a Registry Deployment, users can fine-tune the behavior of OS across a large set of computers.
+-  Using a Registry Deployment, users can fine-tune the behavior of the OS across a large set of computers.